GuysWeForgotDre/DealersSendTexts/README.md

   - Automatically saves running log of all sales by dealer to export / analyze.
   - Includes customer, product, price, location, date, time, and status.
   - Includes cross reference of locations by deal, customer, and dealer.
-  - Data saved to `UserData/DealersSendTexts/DealerData.json`
+  - Data saved to `%Save Directory%/Dealers Send Texts.json`
 - **`Dynamic, Future-Proof Build`**
   - Dealers detected from ScheduleOne.Economy.Dealer class -- automatically compatible with newly added dealers.
   - Minimal patches into game code, mostly custom logic -- low chance to break on game update; easy to fix if it does.